convox/console-app/README_version2_racks.md

     $ bin/export-env console-resources | convox env set -a console

-### Timer setup
+## Timer setup

-    $ bin/export-timers | convox env set -a console
+    $ bin/export-timers v2 | convox env set -a console

 ## License Setup

-Convox will provide you a license key for your Console.
+Convox will provide you a license for your Console.

     $ convox env set -a console LICENSE_KEY=...